Chances are you are currently renting a room, a house, or an apartment since over 43 million households are in some form of rental situation.

 What Does Lease Mean?

-Landlords should know the difference between a lease renewal and lease extension before sending this binding contract to a tenant.
+Landlords should know the difference between a lease renewal and a lease extension before sending this binding contract to a tenant.

 These contracts can cover all sorts of property, such as: